An Article

 Communication Breakdowns Become QA Issues

-Projects typically follow a common process: Research and discovery lead into design and development, then a QA team takes over ahead of launch.
+Projects typically follow a common process: research and discovery lead into design and development, then a QA team takes over ahead of launch.
 Using dedicated specialists for that last step (independent of implementation) works well for a number of reasons:

 • As specialists, they’re able to provide well-formed, thorough feedback.